Kia Venga (2010-2019) Review

 First launched in 2010, the Venga was developed alongside a very similar product from sister brand Hyundai, although the ix20 that came from that brand was a slightly different machine in some important ways.
 Designed and sold as a mini-MPV, the Venga occupied roughly the same road space as a conventional small car, but thanks to the design it could offer far more interior space.

 A quick look at the Venga’s exterior shows how this extra room has been liberated.
-The high roofline runs almost the length of the car, while the steeply-raked, short bonnet and deep windscreen allow more of the area within the cabin to be utilised.
-It’s almost as if the centre of the car where the passengers are bulges out, with the nose shrunk to fit.
-The result is a car that won’t win your heart because of its good looks, but it might well win over your head in the process.
+The high roofline ran almost the length of the car, while the steeply raked, short bonnet and deep windscreen allowed more of the area within the cabin to be utilised.
+Still, the result is a car that won’t win your heart because of its good looks, but it might well win over your head in the process.

-If you’ve got this far without walking away then the Venga may well be able to convince you.
+If you’ve got this far without walking away, the Venga may well be able to convince you.
 Step inside - which is exceptionally easy thanks to the big doors and high seating position - and it almost feels like you’re getting into a bigger car.
-The high roofline and generously-sized windows play the biggest part here, boosting the feeling of space, but even in the rear where passengers usually get the roughest deal, there’s ample head and legroom available.
+The high roofline and generously sized windows play the biggest part here, boosting the feeling of space, but even in the rear where passengers usually get the roughest deal, there’s ample head and legroom available.

 A five-speed manual gearbox was standard for most models, with a six-speed manual standard on the high-output 1.4-litre diesel and all 1.6-litre diesels.
-A four-speed automatic transmission is optional on the 1.6-litre petrol.
+A four-speed automatic transmission was optional on the 1.6-litre petrol.

-The Venga offers a driving experience that is perfectly serviceable, but is not exceptional, nor is it quite as good as its Hyundai ix20 sibling.
-Sensibly biased towards comfort and economy rather than performance, the petrol engines are adequate while the diesels offer both better acceleration and fuel consumption.
-The ride quality is acceptable on most surfaces, but struggles on particularly broken roads, while the handling is safe and predictable, even if there is a good deal of bodyroll.
+The Venga offered a driving experience that was perfectly serviceable, but not exceptional, nor quite as good as its Hyundai ix20 sibling.
+Sensibly biased towards comfort and economy rather than performance, the petrol engines were adequate while the diesels offered both better acceleration and fuel consumption.
+The ride quality was acceptable on most surfaces, but struggled on particularly broken roads, while the handling was safe and predictable, even if there was a good deal of body roll.

-On balance, the Venga is spacious, good value and well-equipped.
-It’s very sensible transport as there is little to excite the eyes or the heart, although the fact the near-identical ix20 is better in some respects means it may well be the better option.
+On balance, the Venga was spacious, good value and well-equipped.
+There was little to excite the eyes or the heart which made it rather sensible, although the fact the near-identical ix20 was better in some respects and may well be the better option.

 Looking for a used car for sale?
 We've got 100s of Kia Approved Used Cars for Sale for you to choose from, including a wide range of Kia Venga cars for sale.

-Generally speaking, if you need a lot of space in your car you buy one that’s big enough, but the Venga allows you the luxury of an interior closer to that of a car from the class above while still enjoying the running costs and physical road space of a smaller car.
+Generally speaking, if you needed a lot of space in your car, you would buy one that’s big enough, but the Venga allowed you the luxury of an interior closer to a car from the class above while still enjoying the running costs and physical road space of a smaller car.

-It doesn’t really have the appeal that new drivers will be seeking from a small car, although if they also have a family it does make a lot of sense.
-For the frugally-minded or those with some mobility issues, the ability of the Venga to swallow passengers and luggage with ease will be tempting.
+It didn't really have the appeal that new drivers would be seeking from a small car, although if they also had a family it does make a lot of sense.
+For the frugally-minded or those with some mobility issues, the Venga's ability to swallow passengers and luggage with ease was surely tempting.

 No car is more similar to the Venga than the ix20 from partner company Hyundai.
-In many respects the ix20 is the superior machine - the ride quality is better and the interior design is better resolved too - we’d recommend the Hyundai over the Kia.
+In many respects the ix20 was the superior machine - the ride quality was better and the interior design better resolved too - we’d recommend the Hyundai over the Kia.

-The Vauxhall Meriva and Ford B-MAX are two other models that are similar in execution and design as the Venga, both being spun off existing small car platforms but with a greater emphasis on space and practicality.
-Both also have an unusual rear door arrangement - rear opening on the Meriva and sliding doors on the B-MAX - to improve access.
+The Vauxhall Meriva and Ford B-MAX are two other models that were similar in execution and design to the Venga, both being spun off existing small car platforms but with a greater emphasis on space and practicality.
+Both also had an unusual rear door arrangement - rear opening on the Meriva and sliding doors on the B-MAX - to improve access.

 Comfort and design: Kia Venga interior

-"It’s not until you experience a car like the Venga that you realise how easy a car can be to live with when the designers give priority to its occupants rather than giving too much time to looks or aerodynamics."
+"It’s not until you experience a car like the Venga that you realise how easy a car can be to live with when the designers prioritise its occupants rather than giving too much time to looks or aerodynamics."

-The Venga has a cabin that is built around offering as much space as possible, so the roof line is higher than a car of this size would normally have.
-The doors are large and open wide and the seating position is high too; all of this makes it far easier than in most cars to climb aboard and get comfortable.
-All versions also have seat height adjustment and both reach and rake adjustment in the steering wheel, so getting a good driving position should be possible for everyone.
+The Venga's cabin was built around offering as much space as possible and the roof line was higher than a car of this size usually had.
+The doors were large and open wide and the seating position was high too; all of this made it far easier than in most cars to climb aboard and get comfortable.
+All versions also had seat height adjustment and both reach and rake adjustment in the steering wheel, so getting a good driving position was possible for almost everyone.

-The view out for the driver is very good, again helped by the design of the Venga’s cabin.
-The windscreen and side windows are large, allowing plenty of light in as well as making it much easier to see out.
-A smart design feature is an extra window ahead of the front doors and behind the windscreen pillar, which mitigates the fact that the steep rake of the windscreen can obstruct the driver’s view.
+The view out for the driver was very good, again helped by the design of the Venga’s cabin.
+The windscreen and side windows were large, allowing plenty of light in while making it much easier to see out.
+A smart design feature was the extra window ahead of the front doors and behind the windscreen pillar, which mitigated the fact that the steep rake of the windscreen could obstruct the driver’s view.

-The layout of the cabin itself is sensible and clear, rather than particularly visually appealing.
-The audio system and ventilation controls are mounted high up on the dashboard where they can be easily reached, the instruments are large and clearly marked, and the steering wheel has the key controls added to it, rather than being swathed in buttons and switches.
-The design itself is a little less attractive than the comparable ix20 - not least because the Kia’s steering wheel is borderline unsightly.
+The layout of the cabin itself was sensible and clear, rather than particularly visually appealing.
+The audio system and ventilation controls were mounted high up on the dashboard where they could be easily reached, the instruments were large and clearly marked, and the steering wheel had the key controls added to it, rather than being swathed in buttons and switches.
+The design itself was a little less attractive than the comparable ix20 - not least because the Kia’s steering wheel was borderline unsightly.

-A significant indicator of the development of Kia as a brand is the rapid improvement in quality over the years, and the inside of the Venga demonstrates how far they have come.
-The relative conservatism of the design may date it to the early 2010s, but the quality is more than competitive with what the competition was delivering at the same time.
+A significant indicator of the development of Kia as a brand is the rapid improvement in quality over the years, and the inside of the Venga demonstrated how far they had come.
+The relative conservatism of the design dates it to the early 2010s, but the quality was more than competitive with what the competition was delivering at the same time.

-There’s little in the way of colour to liven up the cabin though, with shades of black and grey dominating the experience other than the odd flash of silvered plastic on the dashboard and steering wheel.
+There was little colour to liven up the cabin though, with shades of black and grey dominating the experience other than the odd flash of silvered plastic on the dashboard and steering wheel.
 It’s a shame, because the Kia Soul, a car based on the same platform as the Venga and sharing much of its makeup, had numerous interior options and unusual design elements that added vibrance to the cabin.

-That said, the quality of the materials is of a high standard in comparison with key rivals.
-There are some hard plastics in the cabin of course, but the key contact areas are pleasing to the touch.
-Even the less-impressive plastics at least feel solidly-built, and a leather covering on the steering wheel and gear lever on most models is a welcome additional boost.
+That said, the quality of the materials was of a high standard compared to key rivals.
+There were some hard plastics in the cabin of course, but the key contact areas were pleasing to the touch.
+Even the less-impressive plastics at least feel solidly built, and a leather covering on the steering wheel and gear lever on most models was a welcome additional boost.

-The standard infotainment provisions in the Venga is a CD radio unit that includes an AUX and USB input, with steering wheel controls also included.
-The standard fitment increases incrementally with each trim level, so that the SR7 adds Bluetooth, the 2 model includes an iPod connector and 3 models upwards add the full-on 7-inch touchscreen with navigation.
+The standard infotainment provisions in the Venga consisted of a CD radio unit that included an AUX and USB input, with steering wheel controls also included.
+The standard fitment increased incrementally with each trim level with the SR7 adding Bluetooth, the 2 including an iPod connector and the 3 model upwards had the full-on 7-inch touchscreen with navigation.

-Such is the speed of development in this field that a good deal of this technology is now almost redundant; the iPod connector and AUX input will hardly be the top of most buyers lists, whereas Bluetooth and USB is far more relevant.
+Such is the speed of development in this field that a good deal of this technology is now almost redundant; the iPod connector and AUX input will hardly be at the top of most buyers' lists, whereas Bluetooth and USB are far more relevant.

-While the basic provision in the Venga 1 model is adequate, choosing a 2 model ensures you have a means to connect and charge your smartphone, whichever type it is, and have the ability to stream music and answer phonecalls hands-free.
-The higher-specification touchscreen system may seem appealing, but it is now a dated system and doesn’t work as well as contemporary native smartphone apps.
+While the basic provision in the Venga 1 model was adequate, choosing a 2 model ensured you had the means to connect and charge your smartphone, whichever type it was, and have the ability to stream music and answer phone calls hands-free.
+The higher-specification touchscreen system is now dated and doesn’t work as well as contemporary native smartphone apps.

 Even the 2015 updated Venga didn’t increase the standard infotainment provision - it actually deleted the CD player on models where it was originally fitted.

-The reason you’d consider a Venga in the first place is because of how practical it is, which is arguably more so than any rival car.
-Sitting up front, you can appreciate how much room is created by the high roofline and the far-forward windscreen; the Venga feels like a car with space from the class above.
+The reason to consider a Venga in the first place was because of how practical it was, which was arguably more so than any rival car.
+Sitting up front, you could appreciate how much room was created by the high roofline and the far-forward windscreen; the Venga felt like a car with space from the class above.

-Head and legroom is excellent for front seat passengers, even for those who are significantly over six feet tall, and perhaps even more impressively the rear seats are almost as generous in the amount of space they offer.
-The roofline does begin to slope downwards towards the rear of the car, so headroom isn’t quite as generous in the back but it is sufficient to carry an adult - you can get three across the back with a gentle squeeze, which few cars of this size can realistically manage.
+Head and legroom were excellent for front-seat passengers, even for those who were significantly over six feet tall, and perhaps even more impressively the rear seats were almost as generous in the amount of space offered.
+The roofline sloped downwards towards the rear of the car, so headroom wasn't quite as generous in the back but it was sufficient to carry an adult - you could get three across the back with a gentle squeeze, which few cars of this size from this era could realistically manage.

-Although it’s unlikely that family buyers will need to carry three adults on a regular basis, the ease of which the Venga is able to carry two child seats on the rear bench will be genuinely useful to some families, with Isofix anchor points on the outside seats also.
+Although it was unlikely that family buyers needed to carry three adults on a regular basis, the ease with which the Venga could carry two child seats on the rear bench would've been genuinely useful to some families, with Isofix anchor points on the outside seats also.

-Arguably it gets even more impressive as you head for the rear, where the Venga has a boot that shames some significantly larger cars from the class above.
-Kia Venga boot space sits at 440 litres with the rear seats in place, a remarkable 100 litres more than a Ford Focus or Volkswagen Golf that are significantly bigger cars.
+Arguably it got even more impressive as you headed for the rear, where the Venga had a boot that shamed some significantly larger cars from the class above.
+The Kia Venga boot space was 440 litres with the rear seats in place, a remarkable 100 litres more than a Ford Focus or Volkswagen Golf from the same time.

-It’s easy to load into the boot thanks to a low loading lip, and the boot floor has a false bottom so you can divide up the space too.
-Should you need your Venga to turn into a van you can fold the rear seats to open up a massive 1,486 litres of space - that’s only 14 litres fewer than a BMW 3 Series Touring provides with the seats down too.
-It genuinely provides as much space as you could reasonably expect from a car of this exterior size, and if interior space is your key priority it makes a strong case for itself.
+The boot was easy to load thanks to a low loading lip, and the boot floor had a false bottom so you can divide up the space too.
+If you need to turn your Venga into a van, you could fold the rear seats to open up a massive 1,486 litres of space - that's only 14 litres off a modern Mercedes-Benz EQV SUV.
+It genuinely provided as much space as you could reasonably expect from a car that had this exterior size, and if interior space was your key priority it made a strong case for itself.

 Kia Venga dimensions are 4075mm long, 1765mm wide and 1600mm tall.